-Contaminated air that comes into contact with VIRUSKILLER™ Reactor Chamber is in for a rough ride.
-In the first stage of the VIRUSKILLER™ process, air is confronted with a series of ultra-high-end filters consisting of a pre-filter, carbon filters, and generous HEPA filter.
-This triple filter arrangement effectively traps particulates, irritants and other ultrafine particles that can cause respiratory issues, as well as neutralizing toxic gases and VOCs.
+Contaminated air that comes into contact with the Reactor Chamber is in for a rough ride.
+In the first stage of the VIRUSKILLER™ process, air is confronted with a series of ultra-high-end filters consisting of a pre-filter, carbon filter, and a generous HEPA filter.
+This triple-filter arrangement effectively traps particulates, irritants, and other ultrafine particles that can cause respiratory issues, while the carbon filter neutralizes toxic gases and volatile organic compounds (VOCs).

-But this is only half the story — filtration alone is not enough where bioaerosols are concerned.
-Viruses and other airborne pathogens require specialized processes to eliminate, and it is from here that the air moves into our patented deactivation technology — the Reactor Chamber.
+However, this is only half the story — filtration alone is not enough where bioaerosols are concerned.
+Eliminating airborne pathogens and microorganisms requires specialized technology, and it is from here that the air moves into our patented Reactor Chamber.

 The Reactor Chamber is the heart of VIRUSKILLER™ and is the core technology that has been continuously developed and matured to power our world-class air decontamination performance since 2004.
-The chamber, based around the now well-understood principle of germicidal photocatalytic oxidation, features a number of key design elements that allow it to eliminate viruses, bacteria, and other airborne pathogens, the Reactor Chamber turns an already high-end air filter into a total solution for indoor air safety.
+Featuring a number of key design elements that allow it to efficiently deactivate germs, bioaerosols, and other airborne pathogens, the Reactor Chamber turns an already high-end air filter into a total solution for indoor air safety.

-First, a quick refresher on photocatalytic oxidation.
-There are two main components to the process: UV light, and a surface coated in titanium dioxide (TiO2).
-UV light reacts with the titanium oxide catalyst to produce hydroxyl radicals, which attack the organic compounds in bioaerosols and break them down into trace, harmless amounts of water and carbon dioxide:
+There are two main components to the PCO process: UV light and a surface coated in titanium dioxide (TiO2).
+The UV light reacts with the TiO2 catalyst to produce hydroxyl radicals, which attack the organic compounds in bioaerosols and break them down into trace, harmless amounts of water and carbon dioxide:

-First, the VIRUSKILLER™ Reactor Chamber features a unique layout of TiO2 filters.
-These are designed to maximize the active surface area for light to come into contact with and arranged in a layout that ensures air passing through gets as much exposure as possible to the germicidal effect of the reaction.
+The Radic8 Reactor Chamber features a unique layout of TiO2 filters designed to maximize the active surface area in which the UV light comes into contact and are laid out to ensure air passing through receives as much exposure as possible to the germicidal effect of the photochemical reaction.

-Putting these two together — 70 or more hexagonal TiO2 filters and eight high-power UV-C lamps in our VK units — means we have one-of-a-kind photocatalytic exposure to contaminated air within the chamber.
-The large amounts of UV light being produced reflect on the surfaces of the tube filters, ensuring complete distribution of germicidal action within the chamber so that no bioaerosols escape alive.
-This is single air pass performance unlike any other.
+The combination of hexagonal TiO2 filters and high-power UV-C lamps means we have one-of-a-kind photocatalytic exposure to contaminated air within the chamber.
+The large amounts of UV light produced reflect on the surfaces of the tube filters, ensuring complete distribution of the germicidal action of hydroxyl radicals – and maximum decontamination performance.